Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 CAUTION!

-Fever, Diarrhea, Yellow stool, and abdominal pain can be a result of COVID-19 infection.
-Immediately consult your health care provider if you encounter fever or any suspicious symptoms of COVID-19 such as:
+Fever, Diarrhea, Yellow stool, and abdominal pain can result from COVID-19 infection.
+Immediately consult your health care provider if you encounter fever or any suspicious symptoms of COVID-19, such as:

 • Lack of taste or smell.